Your cookie settings can be changed at any time through your browser settings. To find out more see our cookies page.

 See the Benefit appeals page for more information.

-If you have any changes to your income or savings, members within the household or move address you must inform us promptly of this so that your claim can be updated and the correct Council Tax Support amount awarded.
+If you have any changes to your income or savings, members within the household or move address you must inform us immediately of this so that your claim can be updated and the correct Council Tax Support amount awarded.

 See the Change in circumstances page for more information.